rdfostrich/article-jws2018-ostrich/content/evaluation.md

 We discuss the ingestion, query evaluation, offset efficiency and test our hypotheses.

 #### Ingestion
-For all evaluated cases, OSTRICH is slower than all other approaches when ingesting new data.
+For all evaluated cases, OSTRICH requires more effort for ingesting new data than the other approaches.
 Furthermore, for each additional version in a dataset, the ingestion time increases.
 This is a direct consequence of our alternative delta chain method where all deltas are relative to a snapshot.
 That is the reason why when new deltas are inserted,